rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 \end{equation*}
 $$

-This may seem like a oddly specific form.
-But it turns out that a variety of optimization problems can be expressed in the above form (and its minor variations).
-An important point to note is that the function
-$L$ can encode our optimization objective as well as the constraints.
+While this may seem like a oddly specific form, it turns out that a variety of optimization problems can be expressed in the above form or its extensions.
+An important point to note is that the function $L$ can encode our optimization objective as well as the constraints.

 ### The Euler-Lagrange equation